hasundue/denopendabot/README.md

 You need a private access token with a `workflow` scope to update workflow definitions (`./github/workflows/*.yml`).

-In the examples below, we assume that token added in repository secrets as `GH_TOKEN`.
+In the examples below, we assume the token is added in repository secrets as `GH_TOKEN`.

 #### Predefined workflow (recommended)